cuberkam/free_translate_api/README.md

 # Free Translate API

+## ⚠️ Important Notice

+The website hosted on PythonAnywhere is for demonstration purposes only.
+This is not a public API service and does not support external API hosting.

+If you want to use this project as an API, please clone the repository and host it on your own server or cloud platform.

+## 📖 Usage Guide

 With the Free Translate API, you can translate words or sentences into the language you want.
 There are 2 ways to do this.

 **URL Parameters**

 - sl = Source language code
 - dl = Destination language code
 - text = word or sentence